-The concept is that the magnetic field around the wire (that is created by electric current flowing through it) can be strengthened by winding it into a coil and twisting around an iron core.
-There are ways to increase the strength of the electromagnet:
+The concept is that the magnetic field around the wire (created by electric current flowing through it) can be strengthened by winding the wire into a coil and twisting it around an iron core.

-Have a look at a Maglev train in the picture below:
+Have a look at the Maglev train in the picture below:

 Electromagnets are used in Maglev trains.
-A computer system controls the current so the train stays 15cm above the track.
-The Maglev train is continually pulled forward, because the electromagnets on the tracks are turned on when they are just in front of the train, so they attract the train.
-As the train moves the next set of the electromagnets on the tracks is turned on and pull the train in turn.
+A computer system controls the current so the train floats 15 cm above the track.
+The Maglev train is continually pulled forwards because the electromagnets on the tracks are turned on when they are just in front of the train, so they attract the train.
+As the train moves, the next set of electromagnets on the tracks is turned on and pulls the train in turn.

 Electric bells also contain an electromagnet.
 They are used in most schools.

 When the current flows through, the electromagnet attracts the hammer.
-The hammer hits the gong and it makes a sound.
+The hammer hits the gong and the bell makes a sound.
 The current is turned off and the hammer returns to its initial position.